Ishan-Kumar2/Reddit-Flair-Detector/README.md

 ### Implementation Details
-Pretrained Word Embedding for encoding words
+* Pretrained word embedding (GloVe 50d and fasttext simple 300d)
-Average word embedding for the entire sentence
+* Average word embedding for the entire sentence
-Feed through a feed forward network.
+* Feed through a feed forward network.
-Loss function Negative log likelihood is used.
+* Loss function Negative log likelihood is used.
-Optimizer Adam for training.
+* Optimizer Adam for training.

 ## Seq2seq Model with Attention
 With the intuition that certain keywords would be extremely essential in classfiying the post to a certain flair, I decided to use Attention mechanism on top of the BiLSTM and conctaenated the output with the final hidden state for classification.
 The reason I did this was for example in a title with a keyword like coronavirus at the start of the sentence there is a high chance that the final hidden state has small contribution of that, thereby potentially leading to misclassifying it.